grz55/WorkoutTrackerApp/README.md

 https://grz55-workout-tracker.herokuapp.com App deployed on Heroku.
 Launching may take Heroku up to 15 seconds, please wait patiently.
-Pull into IDE, app runs on Tomcat server, also needs MySQL server running.
+Pull into IDE, app runs on Tomcat server, H2 in-memory database used, but can run on MySQL (commands ready in application.properties).
 When compiling import.sql file should start to add test user accounts.

 # Test credentials: